williamyang98/3D-Cellular-Automata/README.md

 [![3D Cellular Automata](http://img.youtube.com/vi/dQJ5aEsP6Fs/0.jpg)](http://youtu.be/dQJ5aEsP6Fs "3D Cellular Automata")

 ## Explanation
-Cellular automata involves changing a collection of cells based on specific rules.
-Here we have a 3D grid of cells, and the rule is:
+Cellular automata involves updating a 3D grid of cells based on specific rules.
 1. Depending on the number of surrounding cells it can either:
    - Resurrect a dead cell
    - Kill a living cell
-   - Do nothing to the cell (dead or alive)
-2. We can have intermediate states where the cell is dying.
+2. Cells which have died will decay in multiple steps from alive to dead called the refractory period.
 Here the cell is:
    - Unable to be resurrected
    - Unable to be killed
-   - Continues to go from alive (255) to dead (0)
+   - Gradually goes from alive (1.0) to dead (0.0) in increments
-3. We can have different types of surrounding cells
+3. We can count the number of surrounding cells differently
-   - Moore neighbourhood considers all surrounding 26 cells in 3D space
+   - Moore neighbourhood considers all surrounding 26 cells
-   - VonNeumann neighbourhood considers directly adjacent 6 cells in 3D space Using these rules we can get interesting patterns.
+   - Von Neumann neighbourhood considers the directly adjacent 6 cells

+Using these rules we can get interesting patterns.

 A more detailed explanation can be found [here](https://softologyblog.wordpress.com/2019/12/28/3d-cellular-automata-3/) at Softology's article.

 ## Instructions
-1. Press run to begin the simulation using the floating controls in the middle.
+1. Press run to begin the simulation.
-2. You can pause, reset (clear), and randomise the simulation also using the floating controls.
+2. You can pause, reset, and randomise the simulation.
-3. In the rules panel you can change it to a different cellular automata rule by clicking on them.
-You can switch between different rules in realtime, however it can produce artifacts.
+3. In the rules panel you can change it to a different cellular automata rule in realtime by clicking on them.
 4. In the randomiser panel, you can change how the world is populated.
-   - Seed crystal absolute places a blob in the middle with radius in blocks.
+   - Radius absolute places a blob in the middle with radius in blocks.
-   - Seed crystal places a blob in the middle with radius as a fraction of maximum radius.
+   - Radius relative places a blob in the middle with radius as a fraction of maximum radius.
-5. To change how the world is rendered, you can change the parameters in the graphics panel.
+5. To change how the world is rendered you can change the parameters in the graphics panel.
-   - Renderer can be selected from volume, point, voxel
-   - You can select different colouring schemes
+   - You can select different colouring schemes.
+   - Update the shader parameters in realtime.
-   - To speed up the simulation, you can disable rendering (show render), and re-enable it later
+   - To speed up the simulation you can disable rendering and re-enable it later.
-6. To change the size of the world use the size controls panel.
-This will adjust the width, length and height of the simulation.
-(For large sizes this can become very intensive).
+6. Use the size controls panel to adjust the width, length and height of the simulation.
+   - For large sizes this can become very computationally and memory intensive.
+   - For a 1024x1024x1024 with 1.07 billion cells it will use 4.29GB of VRAM.
+   - VRAM usage = <code>4xyz</code> bytes.
+   - The volume data is stored in two 3D textures with red and green 1 byte channels.

+The simulation is computed and rendered using webgl shaders.
+Therefore having a more powerful graphics card will enable higher simulation speeds.

 ## Gallery
 ![alt text](docs/images/app.PNG "Application")